dudozermaks/sudoku_lib/README.md

 + Add ImageMaker, that makes picture out of Puzzle.
 Probably will have some additional dependecies (but maybe not).
 Probably will be based on SVG format.
 + Make additional app to generate Sudoku puzzles (for journals, personal use, etc.).
 + Add good documentation, maybe even with Doxygen.
++ Add better tests.
++ Create basic website for this project.

 ### Maybe...
 + ...Completely re-write this, to Rust or even Zig or something else...
 The reason I wrote it in C++ is that I know this language very well.
 I know that start a project in C++ now is a bad idea, so maybe i re-write it.